 Following legislative changes made on 1 March 2009, parties who are in a de-facto relationship can now apply and be considered pursuant to the Family Law Act 1975 (Commonwealth).

-It is important to note that any de-facto relationships in Western Australia and those de-facto relationships cease to exist prior to the 1 March 2009, continue to be dealt with under the old legislation.
-For example in NSW this was under the Property (Relationship) Act 1984 (NSW).
+It is important to note that any de-facto relationships in Western Australia and those de-facto relationships that cease to exist prior to the 1 March 2009, continue to be dealt with under the old legislation (in NSW the Property (Relationship) Act 1984 (NSW)).